Sandervanmaurik/react-quote-app/README.md

 Open de "quote-service" folder for more information.

 ## Quote app
-The quote app a the frontend application built with React which communicates with the Quote service to retrieve/send data.
+The quote app is the frontend application built with React which communicates with the Quote service to retrieve/send data.

 Open de "quote" folder for more information.